HHS/simpler-grants-gov/documentation/milestones/milestone_short_descriptions.md

 A page for individual NOFO listings.

 Should likely be built using configurable page template.
 For instance, using query parameters (or path parameters?) users should be able to view the NOFO listing in an alternative template format.
 This will make it easier to try new, modified designs for improved user experiences in the future and allow customization for users.
 (For instance, a third party could contribute a template via open source code that can be easily configured by users who want to use that third-party template.)

+This milestone uses *only* the standard fields and data that are available for all NOFOs in the grants.gov legacy database.

+## Enhanced NOFO Listing page
+Diagram short name: `NOFO-Listing-UI-Enhanced`

+Dependencies: `NOFO-Listing-UI`, `User-Research-NOFO-Writing`

+Target launch date: Between January 2024 and March 2024

+An enhanced page for individual NOFO listings, to be launched with at least 5 real, live NOFOs by approximately March 2024.

+This listing page should have interactive contents, informed by best practices in design and user research on the topic, that make the content of the NOFOs easily accessible to users.
+The content should have a better user experience than simply a link to a PDF.

+In planning this milestone, it's useful to know that most HHS OpDivs develop and submit NOFOs through GrantSolutions, using templates within GrantSolutions.
+GrantSolutions also provides a structured review process that facilitates getting several rounds of review of the NOFO listing and approvals from various departments (legal, budget, etc) before any content is approved as final.
+When the final approvals are in and the user chooses to submit the NOFO listing, GrantSolutions then posts the content over system-to-system connections to grants.gov.

+One challenge of this milestone is that unlike its dependency, `NOFO-Listing-UI`, it may require using specialized content that is not available through the legacy grants.gov databases.
+This may require setting up a new service or API that allows this new content to be submitted.
+This may require updating GrantSolutions and its accompanying workflows to support that new content.

+Alternatively, the content management for new NOFO listings may be as simple as configuring a headless CMS to support permissioning and approvals by the program staff.
+More user research is necessary to understand the journey map of NOFO writers and ensure that this enhanced NOFO listing milestone has all of its dependencies known.

+Definition of done:
+* For five or more NOFOs, program staff writing the NOFOs are able to submit the listing's content through an automated service of some kind that then populates the data onto beta.grants.gov.
+* For five or more NOFOs, those listings are available in production at beta.grants.gov with an enhanced page listing experience for real programs.

 ## Sam.gov assistance page
 Diagram short name: `Sam-Assistance-UI`